fshokor/PBAllos/README.md

 In the two cases, the program will return the files cited in the previous section (Usage).

-Note: By default the program will compute the MI for each 200 frames apart ==> 4 files of MI matrix.
+The program will compute the MI for each 200 frames apart => 5 files of MI matrix in each file format.

-You can change the parameters by changing the arguments of main.py in the two bash script (main.sh and testall.sh) (see usage section)
+Note: BY default, the testall, takes every 200 frames apart.
+You can change the parameters by changing the arguments of main.py in the second bash script (testall.sh) (see usage section)

 # References